soda-collections-objects-data-literacy/WissKIBits_How-to-Tutorial/WissKIBits_Modul2/M2EÜ2_Modellieren-CIDOCCRM_en.md

 ---

-### Step 3: Compare domain concepts with CIDOC CRM classes
+### Step 3: Compare Domain Concepts with CIDOC CRM Classes

 Now return to the concepts in the conceptual model.